XML data sharing is based on the Client-Server

 are of the PmData

 type).
-Then the first data item of the DataA
+Then the 1st data item of the DataA

 object must be of the Object